Google Updates Explained

 Hummingbird: The Conversationalist

-In addition to conversational context and LSI, the Mobile user experience is also a driver behind the Hummingbird update when mobile compatibility became a key ranking factor in 2015.
+In addition to conversational context, the Mobile user experience is also a driver behind the Hummingbird update when mobile compatibility became a key ranking factor in 2015.

 Nowadays, Google, SEO and Content Creation go hand in hand.
 We can advise you on the best ways to create well-optimized content written for a specific end-user and stay on the right side of the furry animals - contact us for your free SEO review.

 Organic traffic has increased 46.34% since working with the SEO team, but most importantly, both the quality and the quantity has improved considerably, resulting not only in more sales, but bigger sales too!

 We have seen an increase in both web generated enquiries and telephone traffic on products that are targeted.
 Lead/Enquiry generation is now starting to overtake us, which is a great problem to have!